noritersand/noritersand.github.io/_posts/2019-01-24-java-타임리프-thymeleaf.md

 #### status 변수의 프로퍼티:

-- The current iteration index, starting with 0.
-This is the index property.
+- `index`: The current iteration index, starting with 0.
-- The current iteration index, starting with 1.
-This is the count property.
+- `count`: The current iteration index, starting with 1.
-- The total amount of elements in the iterated variable.
-This is the size property.
+- `size`: The total amount of elements in the iterated variable.
-- The iter variable for each iteration.
-This is the current property.
+- `current`: The iter variable for each iteration.
-- Whether the current iteration is even or odd.
-These are the even/odd boolean properties.
+- `even/odd`: Whether the current iteration is even or odd.
-- Whether the current iteration is the first one.
-This is the first boolean property.
+- `first`: Whether the current iteration is the first one.
-- Whether the current iteration is the last one.
-This is the last boolean property.
+- `last`: Whether the current iteration is the last one.

 ### 분기-반복 혼합 사용